Installing containerized apps on airgapped systems

 The

-flag will try to resolve all the other dependencies required by these packages which we have not specified.docker
+--resolveflag will try to resolve all the other dependencies required by these packages which we have not specified.dockeralong with its required dependencies will get downloaded in thepwd1

 ls -l